cs4485-s25-alagar-t7/gas/docs/Weekly Reports/Week Ending 3-3.md

   - database server & db admin ui setup
 - **Tasks For Next Week:**
   - meet with Arsal to create dockerfile for frontend & backend container
+  - meet with Rayyan to refine the API spec
     - create database schema
     - try making some sample data in the collections
-  - meet with Rayyan to refine the API spec
-  - create basic backend server
-  - create controller/service for assignments
+  - try some prototype matching algorithms
     - look into resume parsing
     - identify what parts of the resume we are going to look at and use for decisions
-  - try some prototype matching algorithms

 ### Sophie Tran
 - **Total Hours Worked: 3**